Further System Administration

 Use these free services to register a domain name for mDIS:

-freedns (opens new window): Paid & No-Charge Domain Hosting & DNS Hosting Services.
-(Many others such services exist).
+freedns: Paid & No-Charge Domain Hosting & DNS Hosting Services.
+(Many other such services exist).

-CertBot (opens new window): Certbot is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.
+CertBot: Certbot is a free, open-source software tool for automatically using Let’s Encrypt certificates on manually administrated websites to enable HTTPS.
 Install and run this software on your mDIS.

-• if you do not have alternative in-house operating-procedures to sign HTTPS-Server certificates.
-(Many institutes and organisations have IT staff responsible for doing this and do not use LetsEncrypt.)
+- if you do not have alternative in-house operating procedures to sign HTTPS server certificates.
+(Many institutes and organizations have IT staff responsible for doing this and do not use LetsEncrypt.)

-SSL Server Test (opens new window): An optional service to list all properties of LetsEncrypt certificates, to perform a quality check if your webserver is configured to serve HTTPS correctly.
+SSL Server Test: An optional service to list all properties of LetsEncrypt certificates, to perform a quality check if your web server is configured to serve HTTPS correctly.

 (TBC)

-HTTPS is also needed for Service Workers (opens new window), a key component of PWAs, Progressive Web Apps.
+HTTPS is also needed for Service Workers, a key component of PWAs, Progressive Web Apps.
 PWAs deliver a nice user experience on smartphones.
-Service workers make mDIS run better offline, by caching the content of mDIS pages, and by changing the look of the webbrowser in a specific way.
+Service workers make mDIS run better offline, by caching the content of mDIS pages, and by changing the look of the web browser in a specific way.
 The mDIS already has PWA features built-in, but they are disabled when HTTPS is not available.

 TBC